Adele's poetry book Dreaming of Days in Astophel

-in Astophel (under her byline Lyn C. A. Gardner), is available
+(byline Lyn C. A. Gardner) is available signed from

-and/or are from her collection.
-Menu portraits created by Daniel
+her creation and/or from her collection.
+Menu portraits

-Michael Hegarty Sr. (left) and Adele Gardner (right).
-All
+by Daniel Michael Hegarty Sr. (left) and Adele Gardner (right).

 Though she misses the Finger